massdingit/yotsuba/README.md

 # yotsuba
-a roblox macro for advanced automation of input and general manipulation.
+wait this is a thing really? waowww..... nothing is really said right now, but im planning on a python macro with a whole bunch of stuff

+have fun